...Highlights: whale sharks, manta rays, great macro life/ marine diversity, schooling fish/big pelagics...

 ...Diving environment: wall diving, advanced divers, very popular...

+Although there are several sites in Thailand for diving with whale sharks, Richelieu Rock stands proudly at the top of the list.
+The surrounding deep sea upwellings of nutrient-rich water make for excellent diving where plankton blooms attract many visitors from the blue, most notably, the biggest one of all.
 It is a large site that can be dived several times over without the need to cover the same area twice.
-This aspect, plus the superb bio-diversity it boasts - both macro and large marine life - makes Richelieu Rock one of Thailand's top dive sites and a hot favourite on liveaboard diving cruises.
+This aspect, plus the superb bio-diversity it boasts - both macro and large marine life - makes Richelieu Rock Thailand's top dive site and a hot favourite on liveaboard diving cruises.

 As well as Koh Tachai, Koh Bon is part of the Similan Island national park and is only an hour or so away from the Similans so it is worth special mention as one of the best dives sites in Thailand for manta rays.
 In addition to mantas, it is also possible to find Napoleon wrasse, leopard sharks, eagle rays and black tip reef sharks.
 The Koh Bon area is not, however, only about pelagics since critters are numerous and varied which makes night diving here exceptional.